Alabama DUI Defense

 Court Referral Program: The person must complete a court mandated court referral program.

-There are certain factors that can enhance the punishment for a second offence Alabama DUI conviction.
+There are certain factors that can enhance the punishment for a second offense misdemeanor Alabama DUI conviction.
 However, the baseline range of punishment for a second offense DUI conviction is laid out below.
 Please note that the section of Alabama’s DUI statute dealing with second offenses specifically says “second conviction within a five-year period.”
 Thus, a person can have a prior DUI conviction and still be eligible for 1st offense sentencing, if the conviction is more than five years old.
 The baseline range of punishment for a 2nd offense DUI can be summarized as follows:

-Jail / Imprisonment: 5 days to 1 year.
+Jail/Imprisonment: 5 days to 1 year.
 The person must actually serve a minimum of 5 days or do a minimum of 30 days community service

 Fine: $1,100 to $5,100.

 Driver License Revocation: 1 year (The defendant must serve a minimum of 45 days of the revocation before he/she may have it stayed during the mandated 2-year interlock period and commuted after the successful completion of the interlock period.
+Note that CDL holders are not entitled to have suspension time stayed or commuted by opting for ignition interlock.

 Ignition Interlock: 2 years.